jekyll/jekyll/docs/_tutorials/csv-to-table.md

 ```
 {% endraw %}

+For now,s we do not display any content for the second row onwards - we achieve this by using `forloop.first`, since this will return true for the _first_ row and false otherwise.

-### Full table
+### Add table data rows

 In this section we add the data rows to the table.

-For convenience We use the `tablerow` filter to render the `tr` and `td` HTML tags for us.
-But there is no equivalent for the header, so we must write that out in full.
+For convenience, we use the `tablerow` tag - this works like a `for` loop but the inner data will be rendered with `tr` and `td` HTML tags for us.
+Unfortunately, there is no equivalent for the header row, so we must write that out in full, as in the previous section.

 {% raw %}
 ```
+---
+title: Table test
+---

 <table>
     {% for row in site.data.authors %}
         {% if forloop.first %}